 When Is The Right Time?

-Warmer season grasses, such as Bermudagrass, Bahiagrass, Centipede grass and Zoysia grass.
-You will see peak in growth during the warmer temperatures of late spring and early summer.
+Warmer season grasses, such as Bermuda grass, Bahia grass, Centipede grass and Zoysia grass, will see peak in growth during the warmer temperatures of late spring and early summer.
 These grasses thrive in southern and western regions and up into the transition zone’s southern reaches.
-Click here to see your state’s climate zone.

-Whether you grow cool or warm season grasses, take advantage of your grass type’s natural periods of peak growth helps seed germinate and establish quickly.
-Seed are at optimum temperatures to start for growth success.
+Whether you grow cool or warm season grasses, take advantage of your grass type’s natural periods of peak growth to help seeds germinate and establish quickly.
+Seeds are at optimum temperatures to start for growing success.